 Minimized energy consumption and optimum air and temperature conditions inside the units were achieved using a geothermal ventilation system that captures the heat from and/or dissipates it to the ground.
 The atrium is additionally ventilated through mechanically controlled openings on the roofs.
 Catching the direct sunlight, photovoltaic cells supply the building with electricity and hot water.
 Besides that, all the rainwater is harvested.

 All of these systems not only seek to minimize the negative environmental impact of the building but are intended to educate children about the benefits of conservation of our natural resources and help to encourage an environmentally responsible attitude in the next generation.

 Ajla Imamovic & Mia-Martina Hren

-Ajla Imamovic and Mia-Martina Hren (from left to right) met at the University in Sarajevo during their Bachelor Studies of Architecture.
-After graduation they moved together to Graz, in Austria where their friendship grew stronger and their skills further developed at the Graz University of Technology.
+Ajla Imamovic and Mia-Martina Hren (from left to right) met at the University in Sarajevo during their Bachelor Studies of in Architecture.
+After graduation, they moved together to Graz, in Austria where their friendship grew stronger and their skills further developed at the Graz University of Technology.
 Always devoted to architectural design and urban strategy with a strong desire to adequately respond to different challenges of modern architecture, they found together a way to communicate and react with strong sensibility.
-Constantly designing and creating with thought, how to make architectural product more responsible and in the end completely receptive to external influences, was the key for their successful progress and unity.
+Constantly designing and creating with thought, how to make the architectural products more responsible and at the end completely receptive to external influences, was the key for their successful progress and unity.

-After their graduation Mia moved to Cologne to work for nh plankontor architekten in small corporate office, while Ajla worked shortly in Vienna for Nerma Linsberger.
-Later on she joined Demicoli and Associates in Malta.
+After their graduation, Mia moved to Cologne to work for nh plankontor architekten in a small corporate office, while Ajla worked shortly in Vienna for Nerma Linsberger.
+Later on, she joined Demicoli and Associates in Malta.